JoelLeupp/cscollab/data_generation/README.md

 The areas are inspired by [csrankings.org](https://csrankings.org/) and [research.com](https://research.com/).
-All the conferences present in csrankings are also in the area-mapping and since the focus is on the field of AI the top 200 rank AI related conferences rated by research.com are also present included in the mapping as well as the as well as the conferences regarding AI listed on  [List_of_computer_science_conferences](https://en.wikipedia.org/wiki/List_of_computer_science_conferences#Artificial_intelligence).
-The categorized conferences include 2168 proceedings and
+All the conferences present in csrankings are also in the area-mapping and since the focus is on the field of AI the top 200 rank AI related conferences rated by research.com are also included in the mapping as well as the conferences regarding AI listed on  [List_of_computer_science_conferences](https://en.wikipedia.org/wiki/List_of_computer_science_conferences#Artificial_intelligence).
+The categorized AI conferences include 2160 proceedings and
-231'586 inproceedings.
+229'958 inproceedings and all categorized conferences include 5488 proceedings and 391'856 inproceedings.

 file structure of area-mapping.json
 ```{shell}